 This site offers "Serious Studies for Serious Christians" in a broad range of theological and exegetical issues from a Reformed theological perspective.
-Some of the key issues for which we have educational materials include: Calvinism, reformed theology, Presbyterianism, eschatology in general, postmillennialism, preterism, the Book of Revelation, theonomy, six-day creation, presuppositionalism, predestination, lordship salvation, infant baptism, the Christian worldview, Christian education, the Christian and alcohol, and more.
+Some of the key issues for which I have educational materials include: Calvinism, reformed theology, Presbyterianism, eschatology in general, postmillennialism, preterism, the Book of Revelation, theonomy, six-day creation, presuppositionalism, predestination, lordship salvation, infant baptism, the Christian worldview, Christian education, the Christian and alcohol, and more.

-Dr. Gentry has published scores of articles in various periodicals including: Tabletalk, the Chalcedon Report, Westminster Theological Journal, The Journal of the Evangelical Theological Society, Christianity Today, Christianity & Society, The Banner of Truth, The Presbyterian Journal, Contra Mundum, Christian Statesman, Evangelical Beacon, Ordained Servant, The Fundamentalist Journal, Pulpit Helps, The PCA Messenger, The Freeman, and Antithesis.
+I have published scores of articles in various periodicals including: Tabletalk, the Chalcedon Report, Westminster Theological Journal, The Journal of the Evangelical Theological Society, Christianity Today, Christianity & Society, The Banner of Truth, The Presbyterian Journal, Contra Mundum, Christian Statesman, Evangelical Beacon, Ordained Servant, The Fundamentalist Journal, Pulpit Helps, The PCA Messenger, The Freeman, and Antithesis.

-He has written several books on eschatology, including The Beast of Revelation; Before Jerusalem Fell: Dating the Book of Revelation; He Shall Have Dominion: A Postmillennial Eschatology; The Greatness of the Great Commission: The Christian Enterprise in a Fallen World, The Book of Revelation Made Easy, Olivet Discourse Made Easy, and Postmillennialism Made Easy.
+I have written several books on eschatology, including The Beast of Revelation; Before Jerusalem Fell: Dating the Book of Revelation; He Shall Have Dominion: A Postmillennial Eschatology; The Greatness of the Great Commission: The Christian Enterprise in a Fallen World, The Book of Revelation Made Easy, Olivet Discourse Made Easy, and Postmillennialism Made Easy.

-He may be heard from time-to-time on Christian radio and television programs.
-He has spoken on the following programs, to name but a few: Janet Parshall's America (Washington, DC); KKLA (Hollywood, CA); WMCA (New York City); WMUZ (Detroit); WLFJ (Greenville, SC); "The Peggy Denny Show" WGGS-TV (Greenville, SC); KJSL (St. Louis); KGBI (Omaha); BNN Network (Savannah), WNIV (Atlanta); the Peter Weissbach Show (Talk Net Radio), WHCB (Bristol, TN); WPMH Radio, Chesapeake, MD; "Cross Talk Program" with Rich Agazzino, KBRT Costa Mesa, CA; "On the Mark" (Mark Gillman, WMUZ); Pilgrim Radio with Bill Feltner; KORE Radio (Eugene, OR); KNEO (Missouri); "Andy Andersen Live" WMCA (New York City); KCSI (Seattle); and many others.
+I may be heard from time-to-time on Christian radio and television programs.
+I have spoken on the following programs, to name but a few: "Janet Parshall's America" (Washington, DC); KKLA (Hollywood, CA); "Iron Sharpens Iron" radio program with Chris Arnzen; WMCA (New York City); "Bob Dutko Show" (WMUZ Detroit); "Diann LaBoone Show" (WLFJ Radio Greenville, SC); "The Peggy Denny Show" (WGGS-TV Greenville, SC); KJSL (St. Louis); KGBI (Omaha); BNN Network (Savannah), WNIV (Atlanta); "Peter Weissbach Show" (Talk Net Radio), WHCB (Bristol, TN); WPMH Radio, Chesapeake, MD; "Cross Talk Program" with Rich Agazzino (KBRT Costa Mesa, CA); "Janet Mefferd Today" radio program; "On the Mark" (Mark Gillman, WMUZ); "Steel on Steel" radio program with John Loeffler; Pilgrim Radio with Bill Feltner; KORE Radio (Eugene, OR); KNEO (Missouri); "Andy Andersen Live" WMCA (New York City); KCSI (Seattle); Kerby Anderson's "Point of View" radio talk show; "Knowing the Truth" radio with Kevin Boling; and many others.